miklevin/MikeLev.in/_posts/2025-01-09-peak-data-musk-sutskever-wrong.md

 > when you read it, can't you?
 Well, the rest is right from my keyboard to the
 > Web -- the candid genuine sort of stuff that's becoming rarer and rarer.

 I am at my current place of employment to do the best work of my life.
+That's why I am there.
+The huge challenge of enterprise SEO crawling exceeds my home-grown DIY SEO ethos, and that's where the big challenges (and the money) is at.
+Enterprises have to adapt to the age of AI... and I'm there!
+They execute JavaScript over millions of pages.
+I don't, and probably never will, haha!

-My intent to do this is the reason I am there.
-The enterprise crawling problems my employer solves have are complementary to the ones I'm addressing with LLM-guided crawling.
-They do vastly large crawls, on the order of millions of pages, executing JavaScript all the way.
-I do shallow crawls with an LLM riding shotgun, commenting along the way like Statler and Waldorf.
+However, my scrappy approach is where outlier innovation resides.
+With my own [free AI SEO tool](https://mikelev.in/free-ai-seo-tool/), I do shallow crawls with an LLM riding shotgun, commenting along the way like Statler and Waldorf.
 Or perhaps like the mystery science theater 3000 peanut gallery.
 But that's the present.
 Let's talk about the past and why peak data theory is bullshit.

 ## The Early Days of Search